mrmichaelgallen/Project/readme.md

 * App to help people learn terms

 ### Social Justice
-* Apps to help poor manage resources better and get help when needed.
+* Apps to help poor manage resources better and get help when needed
+* Apps for tracking when social services are available